LASR-at-Home/Base/tasks/lift/doc/USAGE.md

       \`\`\`
    ```

+    Note: Setup may take some time.
+Give it 2 or 3 minutes to do this, and it's finished when it's only outputing "Door status:" and nothing else.

 3. Common Issues:
     1. RASA doesn't detect speech/breaks/doesn't work:
         It may be that there isn't a RASA model for the lift task.
-        Please see common/Interaction/lasr_rasa/doc to train the RASA model for the lift.
-The required data should be in common/Interaction/lasr_rasa/assistants/lift/data
+        Please see common/speech/lasr_rasa/doc to train the RASA model for the lift.
+The required data should be in common/speech/lasr_rasa/assistants/lift/data
     2. There is no model for the keypoints:
         The model is too big to be uploaded to git, please contact Zoe for the "lift_position" keypoint model.
+        Coming soon: Ideally there will be some shared folder with important models that are too big for git.
+Will share a link soon.
     3. The microphone isn't working when attempting to do speech/whisper:
-        This may be a problem with the laptops microphone drives.
-Please see common/Interaction/lasr_speech_recognition_whisper for general whisper usage.
-Please make sure no other application (including the settings) is using the microphone while running the episode.
+        This may be a problem with the laptops microphone drivers.
+Please make sure no other application (including the settings UI) is using the microphone while running the episode.
+        Please make sure that the microphone set in the setup.launch file has the same index as the microphone you want to use.
+See common/speech/lasr_speech_recognition_whisper for general whisper and microphone usage.